jncc/scottish-lidar/README.md

 Parcel.js is great, but so far has very basic support for multi-page web applications.

-Due to [this issue](https://github.com/parcel-bundler/parcel/issues/1315) you'll need to open your browser manually at
+(1) Due to [this issue](https://github.com/parcel-bundler/parcel/issues/1315) you'll need to open your browser manually at

     http://localhost:4000/index.html  <-- note the `index.html`

-In production, the `.html` extension isn't needed (Github Pages serves `.html`, and `index.html`, automatically).
+In production, the `.html` extension isn't needed.
+Github Pages serves `.html`, and `index.html`, automatically.

+This means we need a workaround for ugly local development URLs.
+Variables are appended to page URLs so that in-app links work at development time:

+    PAGE_EXTENSION=".pug"
+    INDEX_PAGE=index

+These variables are both set to the empty string in production, and HTML links are constructed like so:

+    a(href='/about' + process.env.PAGE_EXTENSION) Go to the About page
+        ->  /about       # prod
+        ->  /about.pug   # dev

+    a(href='/' + process.env.INDEX_PAGE + process.env.PAGE_EXTENSION) Go to the home page
+        ->  /            # prod
+        ->  /index.pug   # dev

+(But note that Parcel *then* converts .pug templates into .html files!)

-Due to [this bug](https://github.com/parcel-bundler/parcel/issues/2340) each page currently has to have its own bundle.
-This could be improved in the future - only two bundles are really needed; one shared bundle (with the styles imported) and one for the single-page React app.
+(2) Due to [this bug](https://github.com/parcel-bundler/parcel/issues/2340) each page currently has to have its own bundle.
+This could be improved in the future - only two bundles are really needed; one shared bundle with the styles imported and one for the single-page React app.

-TODO: Leaflet CSS might need normal CSS box model. https://getbootstrap.com/docs/4.3/getting-started/introduction/#box-sizing

-Parcel errors, warnings and unexpectedness can often be fixed by **clearing its cache**.
+> Parcel errors, warnings and unexpectedness can often be fixed by **clearing its cache**.

-    yarn clean
+    yarn clean   # cleans all build output, including the Parcel cache

 Code style
 ----------